tytydraco/yessleep/out/Where_Am_It.md

 I fall to the ground, my head buzzing, the dissonance unbearable.

 I keep trying to remember where I am, what’s happening.
-I grasp in the depths of memory, but nothing, like clutching at the air.
+I grasp in the depths of memory, but there’s nothing, like I’m clutching blindly at the air.

 The moment a thought emerges, it is gone.
 Just like that.
 No patterns, no coherence.